Global-Reserve-Distribution/looner-microsites/replit.md

   - Positioned button at bottom using flex-1 and items-end for consistent alignment across all cards
   - Eliminated layout inconsistencies where elements appeared at different heights between cards
   - All recommendation cards now have perfectly aligned product names, descriptions, ratings, and buttons
+- **COMPACT CARD DESIGN** (July 25, 2025): Reduced card size and text for better proportions
+  - Changed aspect ratio from 3/5 to 3/4 for less stretched appearance
+  - Reduced image section height from h-32 to h-24 and circle from w-20 to w-16
+  - Decreased text sizes: title from text-sm to text-xs, smaller padding throughout
+  - Compact button styling and reduced spacing for better visual balance

 ## Next Steps
 1. ✅ Configure Shopify environment variables - COMPLETED